brycx/brycx.github.io/_posts/2018-09-25-orion-pure-rust-crypto-lib.md

 The project is [hosted on GitHub](https://github.com/brycx) and the crate is [published on crates.io](https://crates.io/crates/orion).

-### Roadmap
+### Road map

-One of the things on the roadmap for `orion` includes adding the Poly1305 algorithm, which will also be used in the high-level API to provide an AEAD construct (IETF ChaCha20_Poly1305) for encrypting/decrypting data and by that also increasing usability greatly.
+One of the things on the road map for `orion` includes adding the Poly1305 algorithm, which will also be used in the high-level API to provide an AEAD construct (IETF ChaCha20_Poly1305) for encrypting/decrypting data and by that also increasing usability greatly.